top of page

 IFS –Internal Family System

-3. As a result of difficult experiences (most often from childhood), our parts take on different roles.
-All to protect us and allow us to survive in difficult conditions.
+3. As a result of difficult experiences (most often from childhood), our parts take on different roles, all to protect us and allow us to survive in difficult conditions.
 When the parts take on these roles, they no longer have the space (or they have much less) to develop their talents.

 In the second part of the film 'Inside Out', you can see how our emotions (in simple terms, parts) can support us in different ways.
 Sometimes this support is healthy, adaptive, but sometimes our parts, under the influence of life history, overwhelmed by beliefs, choose really dysfunctional ways of support.
 What we can change is to notice how difficult our parts are and help them free themselves from the burdens they carry.
 On a side note, I highly recommend the first and second parts of this film (Inside Out) - it very specifically illustrates what a view of a person looks like from the point of view of IFS.